The Home of the 03

 Take photos, take your time

 Mum can drop off those yummy sammies you like

 If you intend to take short-cuts select Tour.

 You must register.
 Click on this link http://register.trackme.bike

 There are two rides – Race and Tour.

 This includes three steps:

-1. Individual entry – you can ride as a team of two or three and share the SPOT between you all, but you each must enter individually for safety reasons.
+1. Individual entry – you can ride as a team of two or three and share the SPOT (or InReach) between you all, but you each must enter individually for safety reasons.
 Enter a common team name when you register.
 The entry fee is a donation to the McQueens Valley Mountain Bike Club

 2. Booking a SPOT device or you can use your own